John Foster (MP for Northwich): Career

 He was appointed Recorder of Dudley (1936–38) and Recorder of Oxford (1938–51 & 1956–64).
 He lectured on private International Law at Oxford (1934–39) and The Hague.
 In 1939, he was in the United States and volunteered his services to the British Embassy.
 He was immediately appointed First Secretary and legal advisor.
 During this period, the United States was still a non-belligerent, and President Roosevelt faced many difficult problems related to the international law of neutrality.
 Foster played a significant behind-the-scenes role working on neutrality issues related to the Destroyer-for-Bases deal in 1940 and the Lend Lease Act in 1941.

 Miriam Rothschild writes that, "John had dealt with the trauma and wounds of his unhappy childhood by totally eliminating the past — his father’s death [in 1919], his mother’s desertion and his homelessness — and any possible emotive perturbations in the present."
 He had "a unique gift of augmenting and gilding the actual moment."
 Isaiah Berlin and Rothschild independently described Foster "as the greatest life enhancer we had ever met."

 Foster got on well with the Americans.
 Isaiah Berlin, who was in Washington, DC in 1940, said that Foster was "very, very popular and never had less than two or three hundred friends."
+He wanted to use "very earthy language [which] caused some consternation among the young ladies."
 The United States awarded him the Legion of Merit during his service with the British Embassy.
 By 1944, he had established himself as a capable attorney with a broad and deep understanding of the international law.
 That year, he was appointed chief of the legal section in General Dwight Eisenhower's, Supreme Headquarters Allied Expeditionary Force (SHAEF).
 In order to facilitate his relationships with the military forces, he was given the rank of brigadier.
 Foster later quipped: "One must start somewhere."
 In addition to the American Legion of Merit, he was awarded the Legion of Honour and the Croix de guerre (with palms) from France.